When I’m coaching someone in Grow You about weight loss, she never needs help coming up with her big “why.”

 - Then, at 6-7 layers deep you get to the real why, the compelling why.
 Why don’t you want your kids to experience what you went through?
 “Because you want to be in control of your life because you think your parents did a bad job”.

 For you…why do you want what you want?
-Write it down.
+Then write it down.

 The real, heartfelt why is more important than what you want or how you’re going to do it.